CFGIndia20/team-34/README.md

   - Brainstorming session, thourough discussions
   - Work distribution discussion, deadlines proposed
   - Started coding with implementing simple features like registration page
-  - After few hours, all of us were familiar with the work and each of us knew what we have to do furthur
+  - After few hours, all of us were familiar with the work and each of us knew what we have to do further
   - There were discussions at regular intervals to catch up with team mates, and to determine what has to be done next
   - Regular discussions helped us to collaborate better while working on different features
   - At the end we were able to produce a MVP for given problem statement